Top 5 Document Management Systems

 - Ease of setup and use

 - Occasional slowdowns during download

 - Additional cost for encryption features

 Types of Document Management Systems

 Vendors today offer different classes of software as document management systems, providing several or all of the advantages of document management.
-Moreover, some systems build document management as a feature within their platform to give users additional capabilities and improved processes.
+Moreover, some software suites include a document management system within their platform to give users additional capabilities and improved processes.

 However, features like version control, document validation, delivery and retrieval, indexing, and regulatory compliance differentiate a dedicated document management system from other productivity apps.